interlay/interbtc/README.md

 - [Kintsugi](parachain/runtime/kintsugi/): The Kintsugi canary network runtime configuration.
 - [Common](parachain/runtime/common/): Common runtime configuration for Interlay and Kintsugi.

-Test networks are build from the mainnet runtimes and have no dedicated runtimes.
+Test networks are built from the mainnet runtimes and have no dedicated runtimes.

 #### Crates